Variable binding and substitution for (nameless) dummies: Simply-typed extension

 where $Γ,Δ$ denotes concatenation of lists of simple types.
 Thus a proof of $Γ ⊢_{BT} τ$ is essentially a simply-typed term involving only application, with one, linearly used free variable for each type in $Γ$, in the same order.
+Linearity is here used to keep track of all leaves in the typing context, which we will now use to define the desired binding signature.

 \begin{defi} Let $BT^Γ_σ$ denote the set of such application binary trees with conclusion $Γ⊢_{BT}σ$. \end{defi} We then take as binding signature $S_{λᵥ}$ for simply-typed values the one with one operation $L_{π,σ}$ of arity